 Supa Topcheta, or Bulgarian Meatball Soup, is a favorite traditional Bulgarian dish and comfort food at its best.

 The hearty soup is filled with vegetables and meatballs made with a combination of pork and beef.
-There are many variations of the recipe, some using rice, different vegetables such as tomatoes or chicken instead of beef stock.
+There are many variations of the recipe, some using rice, and different vegetables such as tomatoes or chicken instead of beef stock.

 The important step is the last one.
 Supa Topcheta is thickened with egg yolks and Greek yogurt spiked with fresh lemon juice.